archaeoklammt/DFKV_data_model/linked_art_model.md

 ### Persons mentioned by the texts

-One of the important features of the databases are the indexing of persons mentioned in texts.
-Almost each data entry entails a list of persons.
-There is no further designation of their role and as that a person may figure as main subject of the article (par example in an obituary) or as someone who serves as point of reference for the art critics writing the article.
+One of the most important features of the databases is the indexing of people mentioned in the texts.
+Almost every data entry contains a list of persons.
+There is no further designation of their role, and so a person may appear as the main character of the article (for example, in an obituary) or as someone who serves as a reference point for the art critics writing the article.

-During the curation activity (2021-2022) the persons were wherever possible referenced to name authority files (Getty ULAN, GND, VIAF.org) or of entries in Wikidata.
-As result of the former working conditions and competences of the researchers their are approximately 550 persons, that exist at least with two slightly different name variants in the data.
-All variants were kept as "equivalents", as they reflect also the spelling in the sources.
+During the curation activity (2021-2022), individuals were referred to authority files (Getty ULAN, GND, VIAF.org) or to entries in Wikidata wherever possible.
+As a result of the technical capabilities and skills of the researchers at the time, there are approximately 550 individuals who appear in the data with at least two slightly different name variants.
+All of these variants have been kept as "equivalents" because they often reflect the spelling in the sources, i.e. they have evidential value.

 --